The title of this post is thanks to Jessica Lynn Rose (@jesslynnrose an American tweeter in the UK).

 In addition, looming behind these questions: how to avoid the perhaps inevitable shitstorm that must certainly be lurking just around an unforeseen corner.
 I have been selectively following German-language accounts, so I know that this term – often used by European posters – quite accurately describes the phenomenon that I have witnessed numerous times in my feed.

 A follower would venture an opinion that others felt to be excessively “controversial” and would thereby attract negative commentary.
 This commentary would soon drown out any supportive messages.
-Eventually blocking would ensue and/or the original poster would declare themselves DONE and quit the conversation (sometimes with account deletion; sometimes to return only days, weeks, or months later).
+Eventually blocking would ensue and/or the original poster would declare themselves DONE and quit the conversation (sometimes with account deletion; sometimes to return perhaps days, weeks, or months later).

 Ultimately, I chose the route of “nothing ventured, nothing gained”.
 I had already gotten somewhat comfortable with Favorites – adding my nod or smile or explicit support to a topic that I felt was one of the better things I had read that day.
 Taking the Favorite concept seriously, I was selective and marked those few items per day or per session that I felt were the BEST or MOST APPROPRIATE.